JimJayLee/blog/Firebase Integration for Eclipse.md

 You can convert the file manually according to [Doc](https://firebase.google.com/docs/reference/gradle/#processing_the_json_file) or use [online converter](https://dandar3.github.io/android/google-services-json-to-xml.html) which thanks to _dandar3_ on Github.
 Eventually, append the values in the end of string.xml.

 ### CHECK IF IT WORKS
-I belives you have imported the Jars as libraries in Eclipse.
+I believes you have imported the Jars as libraries in Eclipse.
 Now, it's all done.
 Final step, You can run the app and look up the logcat to find if there's a message saying "FirebaseApp initialized successfully".
 If so, you may see some messages saying events uploaded as well.

 ### REFERENCES